kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 ## January 2019

 - An old friend Willow comes round, I wonder what prompted her to visit, it was not a good time.
-- I don't want to talk to her and tell everyone that.
+- I don't want to talk to her and I tell everyone at home that.
 - My mother is very keen I talk to her and badgers me to do so.
 - I go to talk to her.
 - Seeing Willow who was around during the rape-gang times in 1989 is very triggering for me and I wish people would have listened to me when I told them I did not want to see her.